-When we set out on a journey toward simple living, most of us start off inspired.
+When we set out on a journey toward living a simple life, most of us start off inspired.
 We have big plans.
 We’re going to set ourselves free from stuff—free from the cycle of working too many hours to buy things we don’t need.

 We plan to remember what’s important.
 We plan to focus on that.
 We decide to stop comparing ourselves, to follow our own path, to live our own lives.

 Maybe you start noticing that one friend who always has the latest cool gadgets, while you’re still carrying around your old phone.
 Maybe you notice that other friend who has a whole new wardrobe for every season, while you’re staring into a very functional but not-brand-new capsule wardrobe closet.

 Or maybe you’ve been trying to simplify your schedule, but you notice that being busy feels like being important.
 Being busy looks like being popular.
 It’s easy to forget why you were trying to forgo busyness in the first place.

 The truth is, there’s always more to buy, more to do, more to chase, if you head down that path.
 The road to having it all isn’t a highway, it’s a treadmill—but how do we remember to stay off?

 Creating a simple life means you’re going to be out of step with the culture around you.
 Sometimes being out of step feels awkward.
 Sometimes choosing less feels like being deprived.
 Sometimes the best choices take more effort than we had hoped.